Seqrous/ThingsWeNeed/README.md

 # ThingsWeNeed
 A 3rd semester project introducing us to web development.

+### Disclaimer ###
+The project's github management was a mess.
+While developing the project, we were the only people who understood how it worked.
+Now I don't think anybody does.

-## Languages included, which we practices/learned along the way:
+## Languages included, which we practiced/learned along the way:
 - C#,
 - JS,
 - HTML,